 Based on our review of the existing conditions, as well reviewing Chapter 34 of the Massachusetts State Building Code, it is our professional opinion that the existing building is capable of being renovated and reused as a public building.
 It should be understood the building is approximately 90 years old and the construction does not conform to the seismic detailing or intent of the current building code.
-We would also recommend repairing damaged structural members and performing
+We would also recommend repairing damaged structural members and performing the structural upgrades noted in this report to maintain the structure and increase the life safety of the building.

-the building.

 Christopher Tutlis, PE

 Bolton & DiMartino, Inc.